 Echolocate Training Sessions

-Although some previous experiments had been conducted to check whether sighted people have this ability, but this is the first time which extend this experiment into blind people and different age types.
-There are visual parts in the brain which help to see the world around us but it is unclear whether those regions can be used to get the same experience for the blind people as well.
-Although the ability to learn, see and hear lose with age, the ability to learn echolocation does not depend on the age.
-In this training classes their were participants as old as 79 years.
+Although some previous experiments had been conducted to check whether sighted people have this ability, this is the first time which extends this experiment into blind people and different age types.
+There are visual parts in the brain that help to see the world around us but it is unclear whether those regions can be used to get the same experience for blind people as well.
+Although the ability to learn, see and hear lose with age, the ability to learn echolocation does not depend on age.
+In these training classes, there were participants as old as 79 years.
 After doing the experiment scientists could find that there is no large difference between the ages.

-After three months of training, blind participants told that they had improved their ability to move than before using this echolocation methods.
-Finally 10 out of 12 blind participants said that it was very useful for their independent life style.
+After three months of training, blind participants told that they had improved their ability to move than before using this echolocation method.
+Finally, 10 out of 12 blind participants said that it was very useful for their independent lifestyle.

-Definitely this new studies will help blind people to improve their ability of echolocation and to improve their ability of moving after some training sessions.
+Definitely, these new studies will help blind people to improve their ability of echolocation and to improve their ability to move after some training sessions.